jgolla/Notes/ForgeConf2015.md

 * Not everything counted counts, and not everyting that counts is counted
 * Always do multimethod research to help combat bias
 * Becareful of over generalization

+## The Homepage is Dead: Designing for Content and Functionality
+* 11:25am - 12:25pm Widener Lecture Room
+* Natalie Be'er (Huge)
+* Regardless of how a user gets to a page, the navigation system should show them where they are
+* For this reason, she hates the Hamburger (because it hides navigation)
+* Assume every page is an entry page
+* The homepage should focus on the features that are used the most and the content that the homepage user wants to see
+* Don't take functionality away from the mobile version of websites

 ## Lunch
 * 12:30pm - 1:30pm Main Lobby